shu251/tagseq-qiime2-snakemake/README.md

 ```
 cd raw_dir #migrate to raw_dir directory
 bash 18S-download-testdata.sh

+# if you want to run the 16S tes data:
+# bash 16S-download-testdata.sh

 ```
 To make the manifest file that is required for qiime2, enable an R environment and run the provided R script: ```scripts/write-manifest-current.R```
 ```